J. B. Wendelken: Oakland Athletics

 On December 9, 2015, Wendelken was traded to the Oakland Athletics, along with Zachary Erwin, for infielder Brett Lawrie.

 In 2016, he was assigned to the Triple-A Nashville Sounds to begin the season.
 On May 8, 2016, he was recalled by the Athletics and made his MLB debut that night.
 He went back and forth between Nashville and Oakland for the rest of the season before being outrighted to Triple-A on October 6, 2016.
 Wendelken did not play in a game in 2017 after he underwent Tommy John surgery.

 In 2018, he began the season at Triple-A. His contract was purchased by the Athletics on July 14, 2018.
 In 2019, Wendelken was one of four Athletics pitchers to throw 30 innings with a sub 4.00 ERA, joining Liam Hendriks, Yusmeiro Petit, and Ryan Buchter.
 In 2020, Wendelken recorded 31 strikeouts in 25 innings and an ERA of 1.80 in 21 games.
 In 26 appearances for the Athletics is 2021, Wendelken posted a 4.32 ERA with 26 strikeouts.
 On August 10, 2021, Wendelken was designated for assignment by the Athletics.

 Arizona Diamondbacks

 On August 11, 2021, Wendelken was claimed off of waivers by the Arizona Diamondbacks.
+In 20 appearances down the stretch, he registered a 4.34 ERA with 13 strikeouts and 2 saves in 18 2/3 innings of work.

+In 2022, Wendelken made 29 appearances for Arizona, but struggled to a 5.28 ERA with 21 strikeouts in 29 innings pitched.
 On July 5, 2022, the Diamondbacks designated Wendelken for assignment.
+He cleared waivers and was sent outright to the Triple-A Reno Aces on July 11.
+After spending the rest of the season in Reno, Wendelken elected free agency on October 13.

 Yokohama DeNA BayStars

 On November 27, 2022, Wendelken signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.
+He made 61 appearances for Yokohama in 2023, compiling a 2–2 record and 1.66 ERA with 53 strikeouts and 3 saves across 59 2/3 innings pitched.

+On November 29, 2023, Wendelken re-signed with the BayStars on a one–year contract.
+He made 28 appearances for Yokohama in 2024, registering a 1–1 record and 1.71 ERA with 30 strikeouts across 29 1/3 innings pitched.
+On December 2, 2024, the BayStars announced that Wendelken wouldn’t be returning in 2025, making him a free agent.

+San Diego Padres

+On January 14, 2025, Wendelken signed a minor league contract with the San Diego Padres.
+In 16 appearances split between the rookie-level Arizona Complex League Padres, Double-A San Antonio Missions, and Triple-A El Paso Chihuahuas, he struggled to a cumulative 7.33 ERA and 1-1 record with 25 strikeouts across 23 1/3 innings pitched.
+Wendelken was released by the Padres organization on August 6.